piskvorky/gensim/docs/_sources/wiki.txt

     MmCorpus(3199665 documents, 100000 features, 495547400 non-zero entries)

-We will run online LDA (see Hoffman et al. [3]_), which is an algorithm that takes a chunk of documents, updates the LDA model, takes another chunk, updates...
-Online LDA can be contrasted with batch LDA, which processes the whole corpus (one full pass), then updates the model, then another pass, another update...
-The difference is that given a reasonably stationary document stream (not much topic drift), the online updates over the smaller chunks (subcorpora) are pretty good in themselves, so that the whole model converges faster.
+We will run online LDA (see Hoffman et al. [3]_), which is an algorithm that takes a chunk of documents, updates the LDA model, takes another chunk, updates the model etc. Online LDA can be contrasted with batch LDA, which processes the whole corpus (one full pass), then updates the model, then another pass, another update...
+The difference is that given a reasonably stationary document stream (not much topic drift), the online updates over the smaller chunks (subcorpora) are pretty good in themselves, so that the model estimation converges faster.
 As a result, we will perhaps only need a single full pass over the corpus: if the corpus has 3 million articles, and we update once after every 10,000 articles, this means we will have done 300 updates in one pass, quite likely enough to have a very accurate topics estimate::

-    >>> # extract 100 LDA topics, using 1 pass and updating every 1 chunk (10,000 documents)
+    >>> # extract 100 LDA topics, using 1 pass and updating once every 1 chunk (10,000 documents)
     >>> lda = gensim.models.ldamodel.LdaModel(corpus=mm, id2word=id2word, numTopics=100, update_every=1, chunks=10000, passes=1)

-    >>> # print the most contributing words (both positively and negatively) for the topics
+    >>> # print the most contributing words (both positively and negatively) for 20 randomly selected topics
-    >>> lda.printTopics(-1) # -1 to print 'em all
+    >>> lda.printTopics(20) # or -1 to print 'em all
     FIXME

 Creating this LDA model of Wikipedia takes about FIXME on my laptop [1]_.
-If you need your results faster, consider running :doc:`dist_lda`.
+If you need your results faster, consider running :doc:`dist_lda` on a cluster of computers.

+Note two differences between this and the Latent Semantic Analysis above: we asked LSA to extract 400 topics, LDA only 100 topics (so the difference in speed is in fact even greater).
+Secondly, the LSA implementation in `gensim` is truly online: if the nature of the input stream changes, LSA will re-orient its model to reflect these changes, in a reasonably small amount of updates.
+In contrast, LDA is not truly online (the name of the [3]_ article notwithstanding), as the impact of later updates gradually diminishes.
+If there is topic drift in the input document stream, LDA will get confused and be increasingly slow at adjusting itself to the new state of affairs.

+In short, be careful if using LDA to incrementally add new documents to the model.
+**Batch usage of LDA** (where the entire training corpus is either supplied at once or does not exihibit topic drift) **is not affected**.

+If you know of a better online LDA algorithm, let me know, I'll gladly add it to `gensim`.

 --------------------